Lake Okeechobee

-Lake Okeechobee (/oʊ.ki.ˈtʃoʊ.bi/ oh-kee-CHOH-bee) is the largest freshwater lake in the U.S. state of Florida.
-It is the eighth-largest natural freshwater lake among the 50 states of the United States and the second-largest natural freshwater lake contained entirely within the contiguous 48 states, after Lake Michigan.
+Lake Okeechobee (/ˌoʊkiˈtʃoʊbi/ OH-kee-CHOH-bee) is the largest freshwater lake in the U.S. state of Florida.
+It is the eighth-largest natural freshwater lake among the 50 states of the United States and the largest natural freshwater lake contained entirely within the contiguous 48 states, excluding Lake Michigan which is connected to Lake Huron.
+The name Okeechobee comes from the Hitchiti (the ancestral language of most of the Seminoles in Florida) words oki (water) and chubi (big).

 Okeechobee covers 730 sqmi and is exceptionally shallow for a lake of its size, with an average depth of only 9 ft.
-Not only is it the largest lake in Florida and the largest lake in the southeast United States, it is also too large to see across.
+It is the largest lake in Florida and the southeastern United States, and is too large to see across.
 The Kissimmee River, located directly north of Lake Okeechobee, is the lake's primary source.

 All of Lake Okeechobee was included in the boundaries of Palm Beach County when it was created in 1909.
-In 1963, the lake was divided among the five counties surrounding the lake: Glades, Okeechobee, Martin, Palm Beach and Hendry counties.
+In 1963, the lake was divided among the five counties surrounding the lake: Glades, Okeechobee, Martin, Palm Beach, and Hendry counties.
 All five counties meet at one point near the center of the lake.
+It is the only point in the US where more than 4 counties meet.